-Today I’m talking with Dr. Nevill Drury, a man who requires no introduction for those acquainted with the contemporary Pagan and esoteric scenes.
-The author of over sixty books dealing with all manner of subjects, from the artwork of contemporary Indigenous Australian communities to practical Neo-Shamanism, his works have been translated into eighteen languages and counting.
-Born in England, he has spent most of his life in Australia, receiving his BA from the University of Sydney in 1968, after which he briefly became a high school teacher before moving on to work in government administration, publishing and television.
-He also turned his hand to writing, resulting in his copious oeuvre.
-Nevill worked in the Australian book publishing industry from 1976-2000, also obtaining his MA honours degree in anthropology from Macquarie University in 1980.
-After briefly returning to high school teaching in 2004 he began researching his PhD on the esoteric beliefs and practices of Rosaleen Norton in 2006 while still based in various country high schools.
-He received his doctorate from the University of Newcastle, New South Wales, in 2008.
-Since then, he has published prolifically in peer-reviewed, academic journals and anthologies, and produced his own books and edited volumes dealing with the Western Esoteric Traditions.
+Today I’m interviewing Dr. Nevill Drury, a man who requires little introduction for those acquainted with the contemporary Pagan and occult scenes.
+The author of over sixty books dealing with a diverse array of topics, from the artwork of Indigenous Australians to practical Neo-Shamanism, his work has been translated into eighteen languages and counting.
+Born in England, he has spent most of his life in Australia, where he received his BA from the University of Sydney in 1968.
+As well as being a writer, his varied career has seen him work in high schools, government administration, television, and (from 1976 to 2000) in the publishing industry.
+He obtained his MA honours degree in anthropology from Macquarie University in 1980 and a PhD, based on his research into the occult beliefs and practices of the artist Rosaleen Norton, from the University of Newcastle, New South Wales in 2008.
+Since then, he has published prolifically in peer-reviewed outlets and produced several books and edited volumes on Western esoteric traditions.
 I ask him about the journey he took to get to where he is now, his latest projects, and the perils of publishing.

-EDW: You have the distinction of having been born in Hastings, Southern England, in 1947, which I am sure you are aware was the very same town and year which witnessed the death of Aleister Crowley, the infamous “Great Beast” and founder of Thelema.
+[EDW] You have the distinction of having been born in Hastings, southern England, in 1947, which I am sure you are aware was the very same town and year which witnessed the death of Aleister Crowley.
 Aged nine you moved all the way to Australia, where you have lived since, something which I can only imagine must have been a significant transition in your life.
-Did you feel that the environment of Australia affected your spiritual beliefs in any way, and how did you first come to develop your interest in the esoteric ?
+Did you feel that the environment of Australia affected your spiritual beliefs in any way, and how did you first come to develop your interest in esotericism?

-EDW: You are well known for your work in popularising and propagating Neo-Shamanic, or Western Shamanic ideas in such books as The Shaman and the Magician (1982), Elements of Shamanism (1989) and Sacred Encounters (2003) and you have also written a work of mythic fiction – The Shaman’s Quest (2004 / 2012).
-How did you first get involved in this particular spiritual practice and furthermore, what made you decide to start writing about it for a wider audience?
-What do you see as the benefits of shamanistic practices for people living in the Western world today, and how do you respond to critics who oppose the “appropriation” of shamanic practices from indigenous communities for Western usage ?
+[EDW] You are well known for your work in popularising and propagating Neo-Shamanic, or Western Shamanic ideas in such books as The Shaman and the Magician (1982), Elements of Shamanism (1989) and Sacred Encounters (2003) and you have also written a work of mythic fiction – The Shaman’s Quest (2004; 2012).
+How did you get involved in this spiritual practice and what made you decide to start writing about it for a wider audience?
+What do you see as the benefits of shamanistic practices for people living in the Western world today, and how do you respond to critics who oppose the adoption of shamanic practices from indigenous communities by Westerners?

 Living at the time in a large modern city, I viewed the neo-shamanic visionary experience as an adjunct to creativity and psychosomatic healing and I still see it in those terms now.
 After all, Michael Harner’s approach in neo-shamanism was to present the core experiential concepts of indigenous shamanism to a modern Western audience and there were no illusions or deceptions around that.
 Personally I think the whole notion of appropriation has been greatly overstated – after all, can’t we learn from the traditions of other cultures?
 And I understand that members of some indigenous groups – specifically the Sami and Inuit – approached Michael Harner to ask for help in restoring shamanic awareness in their respective cultures after sacred knowledge was lost as a result of Christian missionary activity and European colonization.
 So these sharing processes can flow in both directions.
 It seems to me that the scholars who object to Michael Harner’s trans-cultural approach have mostly been post-modern deconstructionists who are obsessed with the supposedly unique characteristics of specific ‘shamanisms’ (a dreadful term, in my opinion) and who have lost the ability to think universally.
 I have little time for them and find both their academic pedantry and their convoluted writing totally boring and unhelpful.
 I have to admit that for many years, as you say, I was something of a populariser of shamanic themes but I see nothing wrong in writing for a general audience – you reach more people that way.
 My introductory overview book The Elements of Shamanism is a case in point.
 In terms of sales it sold over 30,000 copies and was published in ten languages.
 It remains one of my most successful books.
 My more recent fictional work – The Shaman’s Quest – is also aimed at the general reader, and I think it is one of my best books.
 It describes the experiences of four shamans, from North, East, South and West, who journey towards the mythical ‘centre of the world’ where a transformational healing process takes place.

-EDW: Although not directly related to your scholarship or to the esoteric, I can't help but notice that you were an undergraduate at the University of Sydney in 1968, the year of the famous international student protests, something that resonates with my experiences in the 2010 student protests here in Britain.
-Did you experience any of the “Spirit of '68" over in Sydney at the time?
+[EDW] Although not directly related to your scholarship or to esotericism, I notice that you were an undergraduate at the University of Sydney in 1968, the year of the famous international student protests.
+Did you experience any of the “Spirit of 68” in Sydney at the time?

-EDW: For the documentary that you produced on The Occult Experience (1985), you met with and filmed some of the world's most significant figures then active in the Western Esoteric scene, including senior English Wiccans Alex Sanders, Janet Farrar and Stewart Farrar, the American Pagan Margot Adler, and Swiss artist H.R.
+[EDW] For the documentary that you produced on The Occult Experience (1985), you met with and filmed some of the most prominent figures then active in occult circles, including senior English Wiccans Alex Sanders, Janet Farrar and Stewart Farrar, the American Pagan Margot Adler, and Swiss artist H.R.
 Giger.
-Looking back on it now, what was this remarkable experience like?
+Looking back on it now, what was this experience like?

 (Note to Ronald Hutton who tried to establish Sanders’ birth-date and writes about it in The Triumph of the Moon: Sanders told me he had frequently lied about his age in the past, understating it by ten years.
 He was born in 1916, not 1926, and his aged semi-naked body seemed to confirm this fact during filming.)
 American pagan scholar Chas S. Clifton, who appears not to have realised that the documentary was financed by a commercial television channel that in turn influenced the final film-edit, has described The Occult Experience on his blog-site as ‘thunderingly pretentious and … basically content-free’ but I feel this is both untrue and unfair: after all, many key esoteric figures feature in the film – they speak for themselves and often have very interesting things to say.
 The documentary won a Bronze Award in the 1985 International Film and Television Festival in New York, so someone must have liked it.
 Readers of Albion Calling can decide for themselves: it is freely available on my website: www.nevilldrury.com

-EDW: You’re probably the world’s foremost authority on Rosaleen Norton (1917–1979), Australia’s homegrown Pagan Witch and infamous occult artist, having first published a biography of her titled Pan’s Daughter (1988) before devoting your PhD research to her, resulting in the expanded volume Homage to Pan (2003); a book that I very much enjoyed and would not hesitate to recommend.
+[EDW] You’re probably the world’s foremost authority on Rosaleen Norton (1917–1979), Australia’s homegrown Pagan Witch and occult artist, having first published a biography of her titled Pan’s Daughter (1988) and then produced a PhD on her, resulting in the expanded volume Homage to Pan (2003).
 How did you first begin your investigations into this intriguing character, and what is it about Norton’s work that fascinates you personally?
 You also have another book out, Dark Spirits (2012), comparing Norton’s work with that of London occult artist Austin Osman Spare (1886–1956), whose work is definitely seeing a resurgence of interest, at least in Britain; what is it about his work that appeals?